Complete Lipoma Removal Guide

 Pre-op Preparation

-Precise surgical marking, tumescent local anesthesia, virtually painless procedure
+Precise surgical marking, tumescent local anesthesia, much less painful with only a mild pricking sensation

 Micro-Excision (15 min)